-This post provides a list of several fun activities you can enjoy in Amsterdam throughout the month of May, including ideas that are family-friendly, free and fun after dark, all updated for 2022.
+This post provides a list of several fun activities you can enjoy in Amsterdam throughout the month of May.

 Disclosure: While our recommendations are always unbiased, we may receive a small share of sales through some of the links below at no cost to you.
 See the full text.

 The following list has been crafted to include activities and attractions you might want to visit during the month of May 2022.